celiason/fantasy-football-chat/readme.md

 To solve this problem, I decided to create SQL views that have summarized data and more accessible names (with fewer many-to-many relationships).
 For example, I created a `slots` view that has NFL players on a given manager's roster for each week and year.
 I also created a `standings` view that has the records for each manager in each year.
 By only providing these views and the context of the column names, I was able to greatly improve the accuracy of the AI.

+Another challenge I ran into was what LLM to use.
+I wanted to make this free for my friends, so I opted for groq over OpenAI's GPT-3 model.

 ## Understanding league engagement

 Possible metrics that could be useful in understanding manager engagement are roster turnover (the xx) and the overall number of moves (or transactions) made by a player.